onaclov2000/CaelumMediaPlayer/README.md

 Download and install nodejs
 Install connect npm package

-run sudo (for port 80) node CaelumMediaServer from the folder below CaelumMediaPlayer\server
+Navigate to CaelumMediaPlayer\server and run the following (for port 80)

+    > sudo node CaelumMediaServer